LIVE TODAYSRHvsRCBDream11 Tips →

 But beyond the trophies, her legacy includes the 2022 decision to prioritise her mental health.
 That act of honesty, from the most successful captain in women's cricket history, shifted the conversation about what elite athletes owe themselves.
 It is a legacy as important, in its way, as any World Cup.

-She is, at 34 years old in 2026, a player whose career is entering its final chapters.
-When those chapters close, Australian cricket — and women's cricket globally — will measure what follows against the standard she set.
+She is, at 34 years old in 2026, retired from all forms of the game and respected as one of the greatest captains and batters women's cricket has produced.
+With her chapters now closed, Australian cricket — and women's cricket globally — measures what follows against the standard she set.

 Also read: Alyssa Healy Biography | Ellyse Perry Biography | All Women's Cricket Articles